One time while traveling for business and a visit with friends, I had a flossing mishap.

 If you really want to increase your ability to assess a prospective dental team, feel free to download our FREE eBook, the Guide to Safe Dentistry, in which we discuss:

 - protocols for safe mercury amalgam filling removal

 - a whole section on children’s dentistry

-Download the OraWellness Guide to Safe Dentistry for free here.
+Download the OraWellness Guide to Safe Dentistry eBook for free here.

-If you ever have to have emergency dental work done while traveling, we hope this article helps you find the same happy ending to your experience as we had during ours.
+If you ever need to get emergency dental work done while traveling, we hope this article helps you find and create a similar happy outcome.

 Do you have a dental experience you’d like to share?
 What insights/lessons have you learned along your path?
 Please share in the comments below so we can all continue to learn from one another.